angsanley/stanley.id/content/projects/adab.md

 slug: adab
 date: 2021-07-24T16:52:44.649Z
 ---
-**Every human being wishes to be born perfect**, yet some are not as lucky as others.
-In BINUS University alone, **dozens of students** with hearing and speech impairment are admitted **every year**.
+Every human being wishes to be born perfect, yet some are not as lucky as others.
+In BINUS University alone, dozens of students with hearing and speech impairment are admitted every year.
 Their circumstances pose challenges in understanding lecture delivery, thus crippling comprehension, deteriorating performance, hence increasing tuition fees due to longer learning period.
 <br>
 <br>
 Together as <hyperlink to="https://github.com/bearcatsdev" external>Bearcats Developer Team</hyperlink> with guidance from Mrs. Sonya R. Manalu, we created ADAB.
-A project aiming to help these students **by enhancing their learning experience** with an e-learning platform powered by speech-to-text.
+A project aiming to help these students by enhancing their learning experience with an e-learning platform powered by speech-to-text.
 <br>
 <br>
 ![ADAB mockup](https://i.postimg.cc/FRwnwqrk/adab-mockup.png)